Fatigue and cancer

 The impact of fatigue

-Fatigue can be severe and distressing.
-Some people say fatigue is the most difficult side effect of cancer.
-Sometimes people might look well but still be experiencing severe fatigue.
-Fatigue can make it hard to do everyday things, creating feelings of frustration and isolation.
+Some people say fatigue is the most difficult side effect of cancer and its treatment.
+Sometimes, people might look well but still have severe fatigue.
+Fatigue can make it hard to do everyday things, which can make you feel frustrated, upset and isolated.
+If you have continued feelings of sadness, talk to your doctor.
+You may have low mood or depression, and treatment may help.

 Managing fatigue